 The N.C.
 Department of Transportation is working to improve passenger and freight movement along the U.S. 70 Corridor from Raleigh to the state Port of Morehead City.

-Several improvement projects along the corridor are either being studied, in development or under construction.
+Several highway improvement projects along the corridor are either being studied, in development or under construction.